Salo Baron: Life

-He died in New York City aged 94.
-The Salo Wittmayer Baron Chair of Jewish History, Culture and Society at Columbia University was created in his honor.
+Baron died in New York City, aged 94.
+The Salo Wittmayer Baron Chair of Jewish History, Culture and Society at Columbia University was created in his honor, as were the U.S. Salo Wittmayer Baron Dissertation Award in Jewish Studies and The Salo Wittmayer Baron Faculty Research and Development Grant at Arizona State University.

 Scholarship

 According to Yosef Hayim Yerushalmi, Baron "was undoubtedly the greatest Jewish historian of the 20th century."
 His and his wife's magnum opus was A Social and Religious History of the Jews (Columbia University Press), which began as a series of lectures, turned into a three-volume overview of Jewish history published in 1937 and finally grew into a revised version.
 Professor Baron continued to work on the series throughout his life.